 Sources: Port of Barcelona; Creuers del Port de Barcelona S.A.; Palacruceros.

-Port of Barcelona is the major cruise port in Europe and among the biggest in the world.
+The port of Barcelona is the major cruise port in Europe and among the biggest in the world.
 Used for both home-porting and transit calls, the port hosts over 3 m. passenger movements per year.
 In 2019 it recorded 800 cruise calls, 875.600 home-porting passengers, and 1.384.696 transit passengers.
-The port facilitates cruise activities via the operation of several terminals of variable size.
+The port facilitates cruise activities via the operation of several terminals of various sizes.
 The larger terminals accommodating the biggest cruise vessels are concessioned by the Port Authority of Barcelona to terminal operators.
-The Port Authority operates only some of the smaller cruise facilities.
+The Port Authority only operates only some of the smaller cruise facilities.

 Founded in 1999, Creuers del Port de Barcelona S.A.
 (Creuers) operates five public cruise terminals at the port of Barcelona: Terminal A, B, C at Adossat pier; and Terminal North & Terminal South at the World Trade Center.
 In the second half of the 2000s, it demolished the existing cruise Terminal A and built a new bigger and upgraded one, which has the capacity to serve mega cruise ships.
 In 2014, Global Ports Holding acquired the majority of Creuers and became the largest cruise port operator in the World.